pngarland/dokku-require/README.md

 ## Usage

-In the root of your app, you need to add an app.json file [as specificed in this heroku spec](https://devcenter.heroku.com/articles/app-json-schema#schema-reference)
+In the root of your app, you need to add an `app.json` file [as specificed in this heroku spec](https://devcenter.heroku.com/articles/app-json-schema#schema-reference)

+A different filename may be used via env var `DOKKU_REQUIRE_FILENAME`.

 With the addition of a dokku section (see below).

 ```json
 {